LoufaSupreme/TopCellar/README.md

 - [ ] Use Google Maps API to map to customer locations
 - [ ] Use LinkedIn API (?) to get contact pictures?
 - [ ] Replace background with nice gradient
+- [ ] Simulate "enter" on all form inputs on submit to create tags if user forgot
 - [ ]
 #### Filter Functionality
 - [x] Implement custom filtering (matching ALL criteria)